 Ballast

-Substructure columns with long drafts can enhance stability by placing heavy ballast, such as magnetite iron ore, at their bottom sections.
+Stability of substructure columns with long drafts can be enhanced by placing heavy ballast, such as magnetite iron ore, at their bottom sections.
 The user can specify the density of the permanent ballast added and the height of the ballast extent within the column.
 Variable ballast, as opposed to permanent ballast, is water that is added or removed above the permanent ballast to achieve neutral buoyancy as the operating conditions of the turbine change.
 A discussion of variable water balance in the model is found in Section 3.5.

 Buoyancy Tanks (and Heave Plates)